Custody battle for Anna Mae He: Case history

 In January 2007, the Tennessee Supreme Court, in a unanimous decision authored by Chief Justice William M. Barker, reversed the ruling by the state Court of Appeals and ordered that Anna Mae He be returned to her biological parents.
-In its ruling, the Court said, "We hold that the parents of Anna Mae He did not voluntarily transfer custody and guardianship of Anna Mae He to the Bakers with knowledge of the consequences and, therefore, are entitled to superior rights to custody" and "the evidence does not support a 'willful failure to visit' as a ground for abandonment."
+In its ruling, the Court said: "We hold that the parents of Anna Mae He did not voluntarily transfer custody and guardianship of Anna Mae He to the Bakers with knowledge of the consequences and, therefore, are entitled to superior rights to custody" and "the evidence does not support a 'willful failure to visit' as a ground for abandonment."
 The Bakers were ordered to pay all legal fees associated with the case.

-After the judgment was entered on February 2, 2007, the Bakers motioned the Tennessee Supreme Court to rehear the case and stay the custody transfer.
-The Tennessee Supreme Court promptly denied both motions (on 2007-02-09) and ordered the Bakers to pay costs "for which execution may issue if necessary."
-Immediately thereafter, the Bakers petitioned the U.S. Supreme Court to stay the transfer of custody.
-The U.S. Supreme Court denied the Bakers' request on 2007-02-12.
+The Bakers motioned for a rehearing of the case and the retainment of custody on February 2, 2007, to the Tennessee Supreme Court, which was declined on February 9, 2007.
+The Bakers then petitioned the U.S. Supreme Court for the same request.
+The Supreme Court declined the Bakers' request.

-The Bakers then petitioned for habeas corpus relief as "friend" of Anna Mae in U.S. Federal District Court, claiming that Anna Mae was under the custody of Tennessee state.
-The federal judge denied the petition.

-The U.S. Supreme Court denied Bakers' petition for writ of certiorari in mid-2007, thus ending the legal battle.
-A delegate from the Chinese Embassy in Washington has attended every hearing, and Chinese Americans have followed developments.
+The U.S. Supreme Court denied Bakers' petition for a writ of certiorari in mid-2007.